A unifying framework for generalised Bayesian online learning in non-stationary environments: Experiments

 \subsubsection{Non-stationary heavy-tailed regression with \texttt{DA[inf]}}

 It is well-known that the combination \texttt{RL-PR} is sensitive to outliers if the choice of \cModel is misspecified, since an observation that is ``unusual'' may trigger a changepoint unnecessarily.
 As a consequence, various works have proposed outlier-robust variants to the \RLPR[inf] for segmentation \citep{knoblauch2018doublyrobust-bocd,fearnhead2019robustchangepoint, altamirano2023robust,sellier2023robustbocdgp} and for filtering \citep{reimann2024changingfiltering}. \eat{ In this experiment, however, we show that an outlier-robust variant of \RLPR[inf] for prediction can be created from the filtering literature by changing the choice of \cPosterior.
 Specifically, because the choice of \cPosterior does not depend on \cPrior or \cAux, we can make use of the vast literature for outlier-robust filtering in measurement space \citep[see e.g.,][]{ting2007learning, agamennoni2012, piche2012, huang2016, wang2018} to construct a robust and adaptive online learner by fixing \cAux and \cPrior to be \RLPR[inf] and changing \cPosterior. } In what follows, we show how we can easily accomodate robust methods into the BONE framework by changing the way we compute the likelihood and/or posterior.
-In particular, we consider the WoLF-IMQ method of \cite{duranmartin2024-wlf}.\footnote{ We set the soft threshold value to 4, representing four standard deviations of tolerance before declaring an outlier. } We use WoLF-IMQ because it is a provably robust algorithm and it is a straightforward modification of the linear Gaussian posterior update equations.
+In particular, we consider the WoLF-IMQ method of \cite{duranmartin2024-wlf}.
+We use WoLF-IMQ because it is a provably robust algorithm and it is a straightforward modification of the linear Gaussian posterior update equations.
 We denote \RLPR[inf] with \cPosterior taken to be \texttt{LG} as \RLPRKF and \RLPR[inf] with \cPosterior taken to be WoLF-IMQ as \RLPRWoLF.

 To demonstrate the utility of a robust method, we consider a piecewise linear regression model with Student-$t$ errors, where the measurement are sampled according to $\vx_t \sim {\cal U}[-2, 2]$, $ \vy_t \sim {\rm St}\big( \phi(\vx_t)^\intercal\vtheta_t, 1,\,\, 2.01 \big)$ a Student-$t$ distribution with location $ \phi(\vx_t)^\intercal\vtheta_t$, scale $1$, degrees of freedom $2.01$, and $\phi(\vx_t) = (1,\,x,\,x^2)$.
 At every timestep, the parameters take the value